miyagi-dev/miyagi/README.md

 [https://validator.w3.org/nu/](https://validator.w3.org/nu/) has a rate limit of max.
 10 requests per minute.
 If you are updating your components often, you might want to deactivate the html validation, otherwise your IP will be blocked.

 _**Note:** Just because the accessibility validation does not result in any errors, it does not mean that your component is accessible._

+### Documentation of components

+For every component you can create a markdown file for documentation.
+Its content is rendered at the beginning of the overview page of a component.

 ### Creating a build